arif9799/arif9799/README.md

   - _Introduction:_ This project centered on Statistical Modeling and Backtest Predictions.
 The goal was to automate the identification and rectification of outliers in retail sales data, enhancing the integrity of month-end analytical reports for business evaluation.

-  - _Problem Statement:_ Addressing intermittent inactivity in PUMA's global retail store networks, the project aimed to resolve incomplete data transmissions and gaps in centralized database.
+  - _Problem Statement:_ Addressed intermittent inactivity in PUMA's global retail networks, the project aimed to resolve incomplete data transmissions and gaps in centralized database.
 Manual identification was hindered by high volume & frequency of sale transactions.

-  - _Approach:_ Utilizing Python's 'openpyxl' library, I automated Excel refreshes to fetch daily retail sales data.
-The data was then aggregated into hourly intervals, transforming irregular frequencies into a structured time series format.
-Rolling and expanding windows, utilizing numpy, pandas and ADTK, were employed for different statistics features.
+  - _Approach:_ Utilized Python's 'openpyxl' library, automated excel refreshes to extract data, aggregating into hourly intervals & building regular frequency time series.
+Rolling and expanding windows, utilizing numpy, pandas, were employed for different statistic features.

-  - _Model Training:_ The time series data was processed to standardize irregular transaction frequencies across stores.
-Statistical feature engineering involved rolling and expanding window techniques.
-Separate Univariate & Multivariate time series models for each rolling statistic were trained using ADTK and Scikit-learn.
-Models were validated and tested on an **80-20** split to ensure accuracy and reliability.
+  - _Model Training:_  Individual separate Univariate & Multivariate time series models for each rolling statistic was trained using ADTK and Scikit-learn (sktime).
+Models were validated and tested on an **80-20** split to ensure accuracy and reliability of predictions.

-  - _Identifying Outliers:_ A discrepancy threshold was established for back-test predictions against actual data.
-A voting system across models was implemented to classify data points as anomalies.
-This process was extended to all retail stores, significantly improving anomaly detection precision.
+  - _Identifying Outliers:_ A discrepant value was established for back-test predictions (estimation) against actual data.
+A voting system across models was implemented to classify data points as anomalies if difference between estimation & current data is very large.

   - _Results:_ The implemented framework reduced man-hours for identifying outliers by **60%**.
-Rigorous evaluation of Key Performance Indicators **(KPIs)** and hypothesis testing was conducted.
-Interfaces using tkinter were developed for result display, showcasing flagged outliers and identifying specific retail stores contributing to sales mismatches.
-The architecture was encapsulated using auto_py_to_exe for seamless execution on any system.
+Calculated Key Performance Indicators **(KPIs)** & conducted hypothesis test.
+Interface using tkinter was developed for display, showcasing flagged outliers and identifying  retail stores contributing to sales mismatch.
+The architecture was encapsulated using auto_py_to_exe for seamless execution.
 <br>
 <br>